danoszz/Notification-Nuance/README.md

-# Notification-Nuance
+# Facebook Notification Nuance

-Hide the bad appealing Facebook notifications
+Hide the red seducing Facebook notification bubble to focus on your 'work'